lsst-sitcom/sitcomtn-037/index.rst

 Because much of the work is highly parallelizable, this report has separated tasks into tiers and are not ranked individually.
-These tasks are consider architectural in nature, and do not include the generation of needed tools that are either system wide or subsystem specific.
+These tasks are consider architectural in nature and do not include the generation of tools that are system wide nor subsystem specific.
-Some of these tools are discussed in the `Recommended Tools`_ section.
+A non-exhaustive list of these tools are discussed in the `Recommended Tools`_ section.
-Lastly, the reader should recognize that there is a lot of work to do here that can only be done by a small and specific groups of individuals.
+Lastly, the reader should recognize that there is a lot of work to be accomplished that can only be done by small and specific groups of individuals.
 Coordination and management of these tasks will be critical to success of commissioning.